MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 <a name="Works"> </a>

-## How shared computer activation works for Office 365 ProPlus
+## How shared computer activation works for Microsoft 365 Apps

 Here's what happens after Microsoft 365 Apps is installed on a computer that has shared computer activation enabled.